pingcap/docs/data-migration/migrate-with-pt-ghost.md

 - The downstream TiDB does not need to create and replicate the ghost table, saving the storage space and network transmission overhead.

-- When you migrate and merge data from sharded tables, the RENAME operation is ignored for each sharded ghost tables to ensure the correctness of the replication.
+- When you migrate and merge data from sharded tables, the RENAME operation is ignored for each sharded ghost table to ensure the correctness of the replication.

 ## See also